NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 ### Limitations

 * NuGet PackageReference is not available in Visual Studio 2015 and earlier.
-Migrated projects can be opened only in Visual Studio 2017 and later versions.
+Migrated projects can be opened only in Visual Studio 2017 and later.
 * Migration is not currently available for C++ and ASP.NET projects.
 * Some packages may not be fully compatible with PackageReference.
 For more information, see [package compatibility issues](#package-compatibility-issues).